File a Report

 You have the RIGHT to an advocate at any time

-Advocacy is available through the Interpersonal Violence Prevention Program and from Crime Victim Assistance Center (CVAC) by calling 607-722-4256.
+Advocacy is available through the Dean of Students Office and from Crime Victim Assistance Center (CVAC) by calling 607-722-4256.
 For information on advocate services visit our Role of an Advocate page.

 Formal reports can be filed with: